 The most efficient way to prevent root damage to your services is to replace the old terracotta pipes with new PVC or UPVC ones.

-• Where possible you should carry out the repairs and ask Council to investigate.
+- Where possible you should carry out the repairs and ask Council to investigate.
 If Council-owned trees have caused the damage, you may be able to claim to Council for the cost of the repairs.

-• Obtain at least two written quotations for the necessary repairs.
+- Obtain at least two written quotations for the necessary repairs.

-• Carry out any necessary repair work to avoid any further damage and/or reduce the hazard.
+- Carry out any necessary repair work to avoid any further damage and/or reduce the hazard.
 This does not mean the Council has accepted any liability for damages.

-• Notify Council of the scheduled works so that an appropriate officer can inspect the exposed pipe during the works.
+- Notify Council of the scheduled works so that an appropriate officer can inspect the exposed pipe during the works.
 This will enable all parties to confirm if Council tree roots have caused the problem or if the pipe has been damaged for some other reason.

 Property

-If you believe a Council tree to be causing damage to private property, please contact Georges River Council on (02) 9330 6400 and ask the Customer Service Officer for an 'Incident Report Form'.
+Please contact Georges River Council on (02) 9330 6400 and ask the Customer Service Officer for an 'Incident Report Form'.
 Submission of this form will begin an investigation process.

-• Who is responsible for private trees overhanging Council land?
+>Who is responsible for private trees overhanging Council land?

 Where private trees overhang Council property, footpaths or roadways, the maintenance of the tree is regarded as the private land owner’s responsibility and the owner should undertake pruning when requested by Council.